Chat with us, powered by LiveChat

 What Does a Dopamine Rush Feel Like?

-A dopamine rush is an intense feeling of pleasure or euphoria, according to the Havard Health post “Dopamine: The pathway to pleasure” by Stephanie Watson (2024).
-It is often accompanied by energy and motivation, making you more alert and focused.
-People may experience this rush differently, but ordinary physical sensations include increased heart rate, sweating, and tingling or shivering.
+A dopamine rush is an intense feeling of pleasure or euphoria, according to the Harvard Health post “Dopamine: The pathway to pleasure” by Stephanie Watson (2024).
+A dopamine rush is accompanied by energy and motivation, making you more alert and focused.
+People experience this rush differently, but ordinary physical sensations include increased heart rate, sweating, and tingling or shivering.

 Is High Dopamine Good or Bad?